BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 ```

 This example demonstrates:

-- Initializing the audio device
+- Initializing the audio device with `InitAudioDevice`: This must be called before loading or playing any audio.
-- Loading and unloading a sound file
+- Loading and unloading a sound file: `LoadSound` reads a sound file into memory, while `UnloadSound` frees that memory.
-- Playing a sound in response to user input
+- Playing a sound in response to user input: `PlaySound` is called when the space key is pressed.

+Note the use of `defer` for both closing the audio device and unloading the sound.
+This ensures proper resource management even if an error occurs during execution.

+Remember to replace `"resources/sound.wav"` with the path to your actual sound file.

-## 4. 2D Graphics with Raylib
+## Chapter 4: 2D Graphics with Raylib

 ### 4.1 Textures and Images